habeslab/Dino-Game/docs/do-on-your-own.md

-# Do on your Own! :zap:
+# Do on your Own! ⚡

 Here there is a full example on how we have configured the pins, HAL and CMSIS of STM32Board